Haakjvork/musicbee-sync-lastfm-playcount/README.md

 It uses the API endpoint **track.getInfo** to get the user playcount.
 It automatically normalizes song titles and splits multiple artists, so it may make several queries per song.

+# Installation

+Download the .zip file from https://github.com/Haakjvork/musicbee-sync-lastfm-playcount/releases/latest and use MusicBee's "Add Plugin" option

+# Update

+If you want the update the plugin, you can download the main .dll file from https://github.com/Haakjvork/musicbee-sync-lastfm-playcount/releases/latest or extract it from the zip file, and then replace it in

+C:\Users\<user>\AppData\Roaming\MusicBee\Plugins

+**The main file is: MB_SyncLastFmPlaycount.dll**

+Dependencies: Newtonsoft.Json.dll and IF.Lastfm.Core.dll

 # Options